BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 The process of using branches includes:

-Create a branch using git checkout -b new-feature.
+*Create a branch using git checkout -b new-feature.

-Work on the feature in the branch.
+*Work on the feature in the branch.

-Merge the branch back into the main branch (master or main) using git merge new-feature.
+*Merge the branch back into the main branch (master or main) using git merge new-feature.

-Optionally, delete the branch with git branch -d new-feature.
+*Optionally, delete the branch with git branch -d new-feature.

-Branches allow multiple people to work on different features simultaneously and prevent conflicts in the codebase.
+*Branches allow multiple people to work on different features simultaneously and prevent conflicts in the codebase.

 6.Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

-A pull request is a request to merge changes from one branch into another.
+A pull request merges changes from one branch into another.

 Pull requests facilitate collaboration by allowing team members to: